rfovell/WPS-ERA5-PREPROCESSOR/README.md

 This appears to corrupt the soils information.

 The notebook creates a set of files named "FILE:" followed by a timestamp similar to what ungrib.exe does.

+NOTE: The notebook ERA5_RH2m_computer.ipynb computes 2 m RH using MetPy, which produces slightly different results from what ungrib.exe creates (in rrpr.F).

 [end]